mo-jsx/akuma/README.md

 ## Assignment
 ## Test Plan
-I do believe that tests are an most cornerstone when build a build an application.
-Testing files prevent and catch some bugs beforehand and can be a documentation itself.
+I do believe that tests are an important cornerstone when building an application.
+Testing prevent and catch bugs beforehand and can be a documentation itself.

 During the development phase I adepted the TDD methology and its best practices.